dendibakh/perf-book/how-to.md

 python.exe export_book.py -ch 1 && pdflatex book.tex && bibtex book && pdflatex book.tex && pdflatex book.tex
 ```

-You can also insert LaTex tags directly into the *.md files as shown below.
+You can also insert LaTeX tags directly into the `*.md` files as shown below.
 They will not be translated by pandoc.
 Please try to avoid doing so. :)

 ```
 \sectionbreak